lmfit/lmfit-py/doc/model.rst

 to adjust the numerical values for the model to most closely match some data.
 With :mod:`scipy`, such problems are commonly solved with :func:`scipy.optimize.curve_fit`, which is a wrapper around :func:`scipy.optimize.leastsq`.
-Since Lmit's :func:`minimize` is also a high-level wrapper around :func:`scipy.optimize.leastsq` it can be used for curve-fitting problems, but requires more effort than using :func:`scipy.optimize.curve_fit`.
+Since Lmfit's :func:`minimize` is also a high-level wrapper around :func:`scipy.optimize.leastsq` it can be used for curve-fitting problems, but requires more effort than using :func:`scipy.optimize.curve_fit`.